 Tourism tax discussion

-We are facilitating a national discussion on the issue of a tourism tax, to allow all relevant and interested parties to share their views and evidence for and against.
+Between November 2018 and January 2019 we facilitated a national discussion on the issue of a tourism tax.
+This allowed all relevant and interested parties to share their views and evidence.

-The discussion process does not intend to set out a position on whether a tourism tax is a positive or negative policy, either at a national or local level, and we are not seeking to test an existing Scottish Government policy position on a tourism tax.
+The discussion process did not set out a position on whether a tourism tax is a positive or negative policy, either at a national or local level, and we did not seek to test an existing Scottish Government policy position on a tourism tax.

 - encourage debate on available options for addressing underlying challenges and opportunities within Scotland’s sustainable tourism sector

-Through this national discussion we aim to develop greater shared acknowledgement and understanding of the evidence, opportunities and challenges around a tourism tax from the perspectives of partners in local government, the tourism industry, and the wider stakeholder community.
+Through this discussion we supported a greater shared acknowledgement and understanding of the evidence, opportunities and challenges around a tourism tax from the perspectives of partners in local government, the tourism industry, and the wider stakeholder community.